pbrinkmeier/kit-lecture-notes/betriebssysteme/08-synchronizations-and-deadlocks.md

 ### Readers-writers problem

 Our problem is that many threads try to read or write to the same data at the same time.
-Reader only read the data set and do not perform any updates, while writers can both read and write.
+Readers only read the data set and do not perform any updates, while writers can both read and write.

 Using a single mutex for read and write operations is not a good solution as it unnecessarily blocks out multiple readers while not writer is present.
 **Idea**: locking should reflect different semantics for reading data and for writing data.
 If no thread writes, multiple readers may be present.
 If a thread writes, no other readers and writers are allowed.